NeuroRaptor/Resume-Classification/README.md

-# Resume Categorization System
+# Resume Classification

 ## 📌 Overview
-The **Resume Categorization System** is a machine learning project that automates the classification of resumes, reducing manual effort, increasing accuracy, and enabling faster handling of large volumes of applications.
+The **Resume Classification** is a machine learning project that automates the classification of resumes, reducing manual effort, increasing accuracy, and enabling faster handling of large volumes of applications.
 The system uses models such as **Decision Tree**, **Random Forest**, **Support Vector Machine (SVM)**, and **XGBoost** to achieve high accuracy in categorizing resumes with minimal human intervention.

 ## 👥 Authors